 What’s a trip without adventure?
 Susan and Karl planned a day of fishing for us today, just because it’s something we would never do ourselves.
-They found a coupon on Groupon for a 4 hour trip, and we had the good fortune to be the only ones on the boat, so it went just the way we wanted it to.
+They found a coupon on Groupon for a 4 hour trip, plus they brought the best fishing equipment from NatureImmerse, and we had the good fortune to be the only ones on the boat, so it went just the way we wanted it to.

 Of course, it was a Coast Guard certified passenger vehicle, so it had all the necessary safety equipment.